Chart Color Schemes

 Lambton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 15 such projects that could impact this area.
-Notable ones include John Hunter Health and Innovation Precinct, Lambton Park Master Plan, Newcastle Inner City Bypass - Rankin Park to Jesmond, and Wests Group Townhouse Development.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 16 projects likely to impact the area.
+Key projects include John Hunter Health and Innovation Precinct, Hunter Indoor Sports Centre, Lambton Park Master Plan, Newcastle Inner City Bypass from Rankin Park to Jesmond.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.